+- Models 24A and 24P Stored on front bunk.

-Model 24J:Beneath rear bed (right rear exterior storage compartment)
+- Model 24J Beneath rear bed (right rear exterior storage compartment).

+- Model 24K Stored under couch.

 The top of the bunk ladder must be hooked onto the brackets on the rear edge of the bunk mattress for use.